open-feature/protocol/service/adrs/0004-no-flag-filter-in-bulk-evaluation-request.md

 ## Context

-There can be cases where bulk evaluation evaluates and return hundreds or thousands of flags.
+There can be cases where bulk evaluation evaluates and returns hundreds or thousands of flags.
 Some feature flagging systems define filters that specify which flags should be bulk evaluated.

 ## Decision